 Of all of the pleasures of watching the skies, seeing these changes among our nearest neighbors is among the greatest.

 Bottom line: When you hear the word conjunction in astronomy, you know it means two objects close together on our sky’s dome.
-Like so many things in life, conjunctions are just our point of view.
-In reality, these great worlds in space are still very far apart and only appear close to each other in our sky.

 Scott Levine is an astronomy writer and speaker from New York's Hudson Valley who has loved the night sky ever since he saw the first photos of Saturn from Voyager spacecraft in the early 1980s.
 His writing has been featured in several publications including Sky & Telescope and Sky at Night Magazine.